anli5005/debate/_seasons/ld2020janfeb.md

 order: 1
 ---

-Contact me for disclosures, as this is my first tournament on this topic.
+[Click here to contact me for disclosures](https://anli.dev/contact), as this is my first tournament on this topic.